 Use the Transferology system to see how transfer courses from other schools may fulfill U of M liberal education requirements.
 After admission, the Office of Admissions reviews a student's transfer coursework to determine transferability of credit as elective and/or liberal education requirements.
 For classes not listed in Transferology, or on the regional transfer guides at right, admitted students can submit course materials to be reviewed by faculty for transferability into a Design major.

-If you would like to submit transfer course work for review to meet major (versus liberal education) requirements please contact Branden Rudie to discuss course petition process.
+If you would like to submit transfer course work for review to meet major (versus liberal education) requirements please contact Lizzy Eischens to discuss course petition process.